devfake/flox/README.md

 You can use [Laravel Scout](https://laravel.com/docs/master/scout) for better search results with typos.
 Something like `findg nemo`.
 Add your driver and API-Keys in `backend/.env` and uncomment `use Searchable;` in `backend/app/Item.php` on line 11.

-To sync your own movie list with your Laravel Scout driver, run `php artisan flox:sync` (If you using Laravel Scout later).
+To sync your own list with your Laravel Scout driver, run `php artisan flox:sync` (If you using Laravel Scout later).

 [Algolia](https://www.algolia.com/) is a great service and has a free hacker plan.